Cascading/Impatient/simple1/README.md

     gradle clean jar

-What you should have at this point is a JAR file which is just fine to drop into your [Maven](https://maven.apache.org/) repo.
+What you should have at this point is a JAR file which is nearly ready to drop into your [Maven](https://maven.apache.org/) repo -- almost.
 Actually, we provide a community jar repository for Cascading libraries and extensions at http://conjars.org

 Run
 ===